Generic Name: conjugated estrogens (synthetic a) (CON-ju-gate-ed ESS-tro-jenz)

 - An extra patient leaflet is available with Cenestin.
 Talk to your pharmacist if you have questions about this information.

-- Take Cenestin by mouth with food or immediately after a meal to prevent stomach upset.
+- Take Cenestin by mouth with or without food.
+If stomach upset occurs, take with food to reduce stomach irritation.

 - Take Cenestin at the same time each day.